#stacey

 The possession storyline allows Kaito to show how much he values consent and bodily autonomy—particularly Stacey's.

 Remember how Kaito suspected immediately that the possessed version of Stacey wasn’t really him?
 An episode and change later, Kaito and the rest of the Sentai finally find out that Stacey is being possessed by God.
-Kaito doesn’t say much about it when this is first revealed to him, but his eyes are glued to God-in-Stacey’s-body and he turns stone-faced again.
-He remains like this for the rest of the interaction while God aims more head-tilting and slow-blinking his way.
+Kaito doesn’t say much about this when it's first revealed to him, but his eyes are glued to God-in-Stacey���s-body and he turns stone-faced again.
+He remains like this for the rest of their conversation, while God aims more head-tilting and slow-blinking his way.

 Consent isn’t a common theme in tokusatsu, at least not in any of the shows I’ve seen so far.
 I don’t know of another toku show that's had an entirely analogous possession story, but it’s not uncommon to see some kind of variation on this theme.
 Ankh from Kamen Rider OOO is an ancient supernatural being who possesses the body of a random young man on the verge of death, Ryotaro from Kamen Rider Den-O is possessed by a whole cadre of beings from the future at different points in the series, Wataru from Kamen Rider Kiva is briefly possessed by his own father, Otoya, and I have no doubt that there are other examples I'm not thinking of or just haven't come across yet.
 I've seen the moral implications of possession get some degree of attention in these shows, but I’ve never seen consent foregrounded in this way.
 (That said, I haven’t seen the entirety of either Den-O or OOO, and there are plenty of other series I haven’t seen, so there may well be examples I’m not aware of.)

 It helps that consent doesn’t just come up in an implied way, in the background, or on its own.
 Instead, Kaito brings it up specifically and intentionally.
 The plot is racing along toward the climax of the series at this point.
 It would be easier for Kaito to allow God to continue to gloss over the question of Stacey’s consent.
-It certainly would have been easier for Komura Junko, the show's screenwriter, to skip over this question, too.
+It certainly would have been easier for Komura Junko, the show's screenwriter, to skip over this question.
 She could have just used God as her story’s deus ex machina (no pun intended) without exploring the deeper implications.

 It’s fitting that Kaito’s insistence on Stacey’s consent comes up in the form of an interruption that stops the forward momentum of the story, because when people are ignoring important consent issues and someone has to speak up about it, it’s often seen as an unwelcome interruption of things that are viewed as more important.
 Bringing up consent in those situations means bringing other matters to a halt and raising uncomfortable topics that others have tacitly agreed to ignore.
-As with so many important issues that we need to speak up about in our daily lives, bringing up consent is often intensely awkward.
+As with so many important issues that we need to speak up about in our daily lives, raising the subject of consent is often intensely awkward.
 When Kaito brings it up, God is surprised and clearly put out, and it means the story has to take a detour before the Zenkaigers can defeat Bokkowaus with God’s help.
 Kaito doesn’t let any of this stop him, though.
 He understands how important it is.
 Even though collaborating with God is by far the best chance the Zenkaigers have of overthrowing Bokkowaus and saving the multiverse, he holds fast and insists that he’ll only work with God if they stop possessing Stacey without his consent.

 Stacey obviously has strong feelings about the way his mother was treated.
 When Barashitara reaches for her, commenting on how he's never been with a ghost before (and implying he'd be up for changing that), Stacey hurries over to pull his hand off of her and rushes her out of the room after yelling at Barashitara to keep his hands off of her.
 Again, Stacey's human mother and Kikainoid father could have been used as a plot device without digging any deeper into the nature of their relationship, but this series not only doesn't avoid the subject, it makes a point of commenting on it.